-11. Don’t buy bread, pregnancy tests or tampons unless you’re getting it at the dollar store.
+11. Don’t buy bread, pregnancy tests, or tampons unless you’re getting them at the dollar store.

 12. Take a picture of every receipt — at least once!

-Your second picture could be using the Ibotta app.
-Navigate to the store you’re shopping inside Ibotta.
+The second receipt photo you take could be with the Ibotta app.
+Navigate to the store you’re shopping inside the Ibotta app.
 Browse current product offers and look for the items you bought.
 If you see one, “unlock” it and snap a picture of your receipt.
 Ibotta will put cash in your PayPal account within 24 hours.